Frequently Asked Questions

 Proteins are an essential nutrient and one of the building blocks of body tissue.
 Protein is needed to repair cells, support muscle growth and maintain lean muscle mass.
 It is also used to make some hormones and neurotransmitters (or brain messengers).
 RYH focuses on a mixture of animal and plant protein, but it is usually lean.
 RYH always starts the day with some protein as this helps stabilise your blood sugar for the day ahead

 If you’re interested in how coffee affects your gut, there is a whole section on coffee in our founder’s book Gut Well Soon.
 Initially, we encourage you to take a break from caffeine but after a few weeks you can have up to 3 a day.

 Yes, you can, there is nothing wrong with a little chocolate now and then.
 We prefer chocolate with 70% coco solids.
 Enjoy dark chocolate in moderation and we have a great recipe for Chocolate and Orange overnight quinoa!

 It is perfectly healthy to eat eggs every day, as they are not as closely linked to cholesterol as previously believed.
-However, if you don’t eat eggs, the RYH plan enables you to opt to not include eggs in your programme.
+However, if you don’t eat eggs, the RYH plan enables you to opt to not include eggs in any recipes.

 RYH is predominately a plan to help you Reset Your Health with nutritious food.
 However, our founder Catherine Rogers also emphasises the importance of exercise, sleep and stress reduction for your well-being.